tomduck/pandoc-xnos/README.md

 pandocfiltering 0.1
 ===================

-*pandocfiltering* is an enhanced [pandocfilters] module.
-It was written for use by the pandoc-[fignos]/[eqnos]/[tablenos] filters but may be of interest to other pandoc filter authors.
+*pandocfiltering* provides constants and functions to be used in tandem with the [pandocfilters] module.
+It was written for use by the pandoc-[fignos]/[eqnos]/[tablenos] filters but may be of interest to others.
 It is available for installation from [pypi].

-Pandocfiltering provides facilities to help filters support multiple versions of pandoc, and includes a variety of additional niceties.
-All of the symbols from pandocfilters are imported, so you can use pandocfiltering as a drop-in replacement.
-The documentation below assumes that you are already familiar with the pandocfilters module.

 I am pleased to receive bug reports and feature requests on the project's [Issues tracker].